Ibraaaheeeem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions: This script creates a new directory my_dir with permissions 751
 13-change_group: This script changes the group of the file hello to school
 100-change_owner_and_group: This script changes the owner and group of all files and directories in the current working directory to vincent and staff respectively
+101-symbolic_link_permissions: This script changes the owner and group owner for the file _hello to vincent and staff respectively